UFC 121: Lesnar vs Velasquez: Predictions & Analysis

 A few statistical edges stand out.
 Kampmann throws significantly more leather — a 2.4 sig. strike per minute gap.
 Kampmann is far more active with takedowns, averaging 2.0 more per 15 minutes.
 Shields has tighter striking defense, making opponents miss more often.

 The Pick: Martin Kampmann over Jake Shields.
-The model is firm on this one: Kampmann at 76%.
+We're leaning Kampmann here at 71%, a solid but not overwhelming edge.

 Diego Sanchez